 But as researchers move out of the lab, they are finding that hiking has benefits that can’t be replicated on a treadmill.
 Some of the most striking benefits come from the need to overcome the sort of physical obstacles you won’t find in a gym.
 Think of it as cross-training, old school.
 Climbing hills helps you burn more calories than that treadmill and gaining altitude makes your body work harder, encouraging yet more weight loss.

-Because hiking often involves uneven terrain and lots ups and downs, it is more challenging to the core than walking on straight level asphalt, especially if you are wearing a backpack.
-More on these benefits here.
+Because it often involves uneven terrain and plenty of ups and downs, hiking is more challenging to the core than walking on straight level asphalt, especially if you are wearing a backpack.
 That uneven terrain also helps improve balance, which tends to deteriorate with age and increase the risk of falls - one of the largest causes of injury and death for people over 65.

 Published in the National Academy of Science, the study found that people who walked for 90 minutes in a natural area showed much less activity in a part of the brain that is active during rumination – repetitive thought focused on negative emotions – than people who walked the same amount of time in a high traffic area.